 What is the IPCC?

-The Intergovernmental Panel on Climate Change was made in 1988 by the WMO and the UNEP as a group to make reports of the scientific and socio-economic risks of man-made climate change, and options to adapt or mitigate against it.
+The Intergovernmental Panel on Climate Change (IPCC) was established in 1988 by the World Meteorological Organisation (WMO) and the United Nations Environmental Programme (UNEP) to provide policymakers with regular scientific assessments of man-made climate change, the socio-economic risks of the crisis, and options to adapt or mitigate against it .

-- Working Group I (WGI) gives the scientific information needed to understand climate challenges, assessing atmospheric changes, natural cycles and whether, and climate sensitivity.
+- Working Group I (WGI) evaluates the scientific evidence on climate change, addresses the climate challenges, assesses the atmospheric changes, natural cycles, weather, and the climate sensitivity.

 - Working Group II (WGII) assesses the impacts that climate change can have on human cultures and settlements, and their vulnerabilities.